If we shadows have offended,

 In the end, order does come, but not through careful exposition or reconciliation, but rather through Shakespeare pressing a literary reset button—it was all just a dream.

-In our day, as we watch as our culture disintegrates into what David Brooks calls, in Shakespearean fashion, weaponized buffoonery, we know that this tumult doesn’t come with any reset button.
-We may hope and wish that it is all just a dream, but it isn’t and that kind of hope is always misplaced.
+What is more, we know that this tumult doesn’t come with any Shakepearean reset button.
+We may hope and wish that it is all just a dream.
+But hoping in dreams is always misplaced.

 For before tumult, cultural disintegration, presidential drama, the sins of church leaders, denominational generational change, God is and was the same (Heb 13:8).
 He does not change (Jam 1:17).
 God is our refuge and strength, a very present help in trouble (Ps 46:1).